WenytheRAQA/Mediqwiserq_repo/_posts/2023-07-01-Unraveling-the-SaMD-Lingo.md

 And you may think, okay, I know there are differences, now what?

-Practically, the US FDA  think these terms are all together (they crossed-reference all the terms) and they want the manufacture to consider them all together.
-So it is totally cool if you plan to management them in a system - just pick a word and use it harmonically in your group.
-However, if you want to do further classify problems in your Software problem resolution process (IEC 62304, section 9,) you may want to use these terms as they are well defined.
+Practically, the US FDA think these terms are all together (they crossed-reference all the terms), and they want the manufacturers to consider them all together.
+So it is totally cool if you plan to manage them in a system - just pick a word and use it harmonically in your group.
+However, if you want to further classify problems in your Software problem resolution process (IEC 62304, section 9), you can use these terms as they are well-defined.